Manuel-3/Manuel-3.github.io/docs/animated-texture.md

 end
 ```

-If you try logging `time % 4` in chat you will see that it only ranges from 0 to 3 and then starts over again even if the time is actually already much higher than 4.
+If you try adding this code in the tick event `print(time % 4)` it will print it in chat and you will see that it only ranges from 0 to 3 and then starts over again even if the world time is actually already much higher than 4.

 ![Value output](./assets/chat-1.png)